gabepinheiro/gabepinheiro/README.md

 Graduated in Systems Analysis and Development.

-Currently focusing on studies in Web development Full Stack Javascript.
+Currently focusing on studies in Web development - Javascript, React, NextJS, TypeScript

 <!--
 **gabepinheiro/gabepinheiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.